y-sugitani/bedrock-access-gateway-function-url/README.md

 # bedrock-access-gateway-function-url

-This repo is combining the great work of the original implementation of [bedrock-access-gateway](https://github.com/aws-samples/bedrock-access-gateway/) with [aws-lambda-web-adapter](https://github.com/awslabs/aws-lambda-web-adapter) so that one can deploy an OpenAI API compatible endpoint on AWS Lambda with Function URL and streaming enabled.
+This repo is combining the great works of the original implementations of [bedrock-access-gateway](https://github.com/aws-samples/bedrock-access-gateway/) with [aws-lambda-web-adapter](https://github.com/awslabs/aws-lambda-web-adapter) so that one can deploy an OpenAI API compatible endpoint on AWS Lambda with Function URL and streaming enabled.

 This solution is more cost effective than the original `bedrock-access-gateway` solution as it removes the need of fixed cost components (Application Load Balancer and the optional Fargate container, >US$16/month) and the need of a VPC.
 So that one can use it in a fully pay-as-you-go model.

 It also removes the usage of a Lambda Docker runtime to avoid the use of a ECR repository in order to reduce Lambda cold start times.

+Read more on the creation of this project [here](https://dev.to/aws-builders/use-amazon-bedrock-models-via-an-openai-api-compatible-serverless-endpoint-now-without-fixed-cost-5hf5).

+## Changes from the Original Access Gateway

+- Removes Application Load Balancer -> Lambda Function URL
+- Docker Lambda Runtime -> Python Lambda Runtime
+- Optionally removes `numpy` and `tiktoken` dependencies when embedding models are not needed
+- Deployment option with CloudShell -> Fast and efficient!

 ## Deployment